onurersen/jenkins-assessment/README.md

 To share functionality across projects, Shared Libraries functionality on Jenkins was used.

 Another project named **jenkins-assessment-shared-lib** was created for this purpose.
 By implementing this project shared functionalities can be created, maintained and versioned on demand.

+---

+No sensitive information (credentials, secrets, keys etc.) were exposed in pipeline script inside Jenkinsfile.
+All kept on Jenkins Installation Configuration.